 Table of Contents

-- How to politely decline a job offer
+- What are the reasons to decline a job position?

 - How to decline a job offer over the phone